 better agentic performance in longer workflows

-OpenAI’s GPT-5.4 is positioned as its most capable and efficient frontier model for professional work, available across ChatGPT, the API, and Codex, with strong emphasis on reasoning, coding, and agentic workflows.
+OpenAI's flagship line (the GPT family, GPT-5.4 at the time of writing) is positioned as its most capable and efficient model for professional work, available across ChatGPT, the API, and Codex, with strong emphasis on reasoning, coding, and agentic workflows.

-Google’s Gemini 3.1 Pro is positioned as Google’s most advanced model for complex tasks, with native multimodality and strong performance across reasoning-heavy and multimodal workloads.
+Google's Gemini flagship (Gemini 3.1 Pro at the time of writing) is positioned as Google's most advanced model for complex tasks, with native multimodality and strong performance across reasoning-heavy and multimodal workloads.

-Anthropic’s Claude Opus 4.6 and Claude Sonnet 4.6 are positioned around safety-aligned reasoning, stronger coding, longer-running agentic work, and 1M-token context windows in beta.
+Anthropic's Claude flagship (the Claude Opus and Sonnet 4.x line at the time of writing) is positioned around safety-aligned reasoning, stronger coding, longer-running agentic work, and very large context windows.

-On the open-weight side, Llama 4 and Mistral Large 3 remain important reference points for teams that want more deployment control, while specialized retrieval and embedding vendors continue pushing search-oriented model infrastructure.
+On the open-weight side, Meta's Llama family and Mistral's open-weight flagship remain important reference points for teams that want more deployment control, while xAI's Grok and specialized retrieval and embedding vendors round out the wider field.

 If you remember only one thing, remember this: